-The Motorola SBG941 Wireless Cable Modem Gateway can be used in households with one or more computers capable of wireless and/or wired connectivity.
+The Motorola SBG901 SURFboard® Wireless Cable Modem Gateway is designed for your home, home office, or small business/enterprise.
+It can be used in households with one or more computers capable of wireless connectivity for remote access to the cable modem.

-This guide provides product overview and setup information for the SBG941.
+This user guide provides product overview and setup information for the SBG901.
 It also provides instructions for installing the cable modem and configuring the wireless, Ethernet, router, DHCP, and security settings.